The rain is relentless!

 The space was kind of weirdly divided up, the main pool was on the side closest to the door, but the first three or four metres of that pool was separated to form a gradually sloping shallow area with a walk-way into the deeper 1.2m serious swimming space.
 To the other side of the dividing middle line there was a long, narrow 1m deep pool, (in which I learnt that my arms are apparently just a little too long to do backstroke in 1m of water), and on the far wall there are two smaller, 70cm deep pools, the rear of which is a water spa/massage pool.
 The temperature of the water seemed to increase as the pools got shallower, it was cool but about right for swimming in.

-After a few laps (Teresa repeatedly accused me of 玩水/playing water instead of actually swimming), we decided to try out the massage equipment in the spa pool.
+After a few laps (Teresa repeatedly accused me of playing instead of actually swimming), we decided to try out the massage equipment in the spa pool.
 There was a variety to choose from, some which I think you were meant to sit/crouch over, some that were more like beds where you could recline to have a full-body air tickle and then the standing water jets which pummelled us alarmingly (and nearly stole my swimming bottoms away from me) until we emerged pink-skinned from all that vigorous ‘massaging’.
 Even the reclining ones which were about the most relaxing weren’t all that relaxing as a consequence of having a whole wall of open-mouthed dinosaurs leering at you – they all seemed to be orientated so that they looked down on anyone in the pool as if they were considering making a quick meal of you.

 We did a little more serious swimming and then decided to give the sauna a go.
 By this point the uncles had all retreated upstairs to sit on chairs and have a bit of a chat so it was just us and one other woman (who had been alternately cooking herself and having cold showers for at least the hour that we’d been there).
 We took off our (mandatory) swimming caps to go in the steam room and stepped in.
-Immediately I was hit with the overpowering, suffocating heat as well as the unexpectedly pleasant smell of lemongrass – I leant that in steam rooms is one of the ways that lemongrass is used in traditional Chinese medicine.
-The woman sat on the bench next to us making odd grunting sounds – apparently that’s ok here – but I couldn’t take it for too long and had to escape to somewhere with more easily accessible oxygen.
+Immediately I was hit with the overpowering, suffocating heat as well as the unexpectedly pleasant smell of lemongrass and other medicinal herbs – I leant that in steam rooms is one of the ways that lemongrass is used in traditional Chinese medicine.
+The woman sat on the bench next to us making odd grunting sounds – but I couldn’t take it for too long and had to escape to somewhere with more easily accessible oxygen.
 I think we were meant to go in the cold spring pool next but I was feeling wimpy and not up to soaking in 24°C water so instead we showered (you’re requested to shower after using the steam room), and did a few more laps before getting out to shower and change.

 On our way out Teresa noticed that the karaoke room (another part of the temple – a $10-a-song machine in the middle of the room lets people fill the valley with their voices), was free of people and decided to practise for an upcoming work social event by belting out her karaoke-favourite Taiwanese song – I could feel the relaxing effect of all that water therapy being chased away note-by-note but at least she seemed to enjoy it.